eslint/rfcs/designs/2023-prelints/README.md

     columnStart?: number;

     /**
-     * The number to add to the column number of each violation in the body.
+     * The number to add to the column number of each violation in the body,
+     * and the number of characters to strip off the text slice before linting.
      * 0 if undefined.
      */
     indentOffset?: number;